tpeulen/chinet/README.md

 pre-compiled packages for the anaconda distribution system are available for:

 *   Windows: Python 3.7
 *   Linux: Python 3.7
-*  MacOs: Python 3.7
+*   macOS: Python 3.7

 Legacy 32-bit platforms and the deprecated Python 2.7 are not supported.